Nuclear family: Changes to family formation

 In the UK, the number of nuclear families fell from 39.0% of all households in 1968 to 28.0% in 1992.
 The decrease accompanied an equivalent increase in the number of single-parent households and in the number of adults living alone.

 Professor Wolfgang Haak of Adelaide University, detects traces of the nuclear family in prehistoric Central Europe.
 A 2005 archeological dig in Elau in Germany, analyzed by Haak, revealed genetic evidence suggesting that the 13 individuals found in a grave were closely related.
 Haak said, "By establishing the genetic links between the two adults and two children buried together in one grave, we have established the presence of the classic nuclear family in a prehistoric context in Central Europe....
 Their unity in death suggest[s] a unity in life."
-This paper does not regard the nuclear family as "natural" or as the only model for human family life.
-"This does not establish the elemental family to be a universal model or the most ancient institution of human communities.
+This paper does not regard the nuclear family as "natural" or as the only model for human family life, expressed as, "This does not establish the elemental family to be a universal model or the most ancient institution of human communities.
 For example, polygamous unions are prevalent in ethnographic data and models of household communities have apparently been involving a high degree of complexity from their origins."

-Lastly, large shifts in the financial landscape for families has made the historically middle class, traditional, nuclear family structure significantly more risky, expensive and unstable.
-The expenses associated with raising a family; notably housing, medical care and education, have all increased very rapidly, particularly since the 1950s.
-Since then middle class incomes have stagnated or even declined, whilst living costs have soared to the point where even two-income households are now unable to offer the same level of financial stability that was once possible under the single income nuclear family household of the 1950s.
+Lastly, large shifts in the financial landscape for families has made the historically middle class, traditional, nuclear family structure significantly more risky, expensive, and unstable.
+The expenses associated with raising a family; notably housing, medical care, and education, have all increased very rapidly, particularly since the 1950s.
+Since then middle class incomes have stagnated or even declined, whilst living costs have soared to the point where even two-income households are now unable to offer the same level of financial stability that once was possible under the single-income nuclear family household of the 1950s.

-Effect on family size
+Influences upon family size

-As a fertility factor, single nuclear family households generally have a higher number of children than co-operative living arrangements according to studies from both the Western world and India.
+As a fertility factor, single nuclear family households generally have a higher number of children than co-operative living arrangements, according to studies from both the Western world and India.

-There have been studies done that shows a difference in the number of children wanted per household according to where they live.
-Families that live in rural areas wanted to have more kids than families in urban areas.
-A study done in Japan between October 2011 and February 2012 further researched the effect of area of residence on mean desired number of children.
-Researchers of the study came to the conclusion that the women living in rural areas with larger families were more likely to want more children, compared to women that lived in urban areas in Japan.
+There are studies that show a difference in the number of children wanted per household according to where the family lives, finding that families living in rural areas wanted to have more children than families living in urban areas.
+A study conducted in Japan between October 2011 and February 2012 further researched the influence of area of residence on mean desired number of children.
+Researchers of the study in Japan came to the conclusion that the women living in rural areas with larger families were more likely to want more children, compared to women who lived in urban areas.